mrmehi/CTF-Writeups/README.md

 # CTF-Writeups
 These are some of short writeups of the Capture The Challanges I have solved.
-I put here so that I can refer to those later on.
+I put here so that I can refer to these later on.